tainhx/SSFE/README.md

 # SSFE
 Standard Structure For Front-End

-I want to create a structure for any Typescript project.For me, this structure maybe is the best :)
+I create this repository for store a common structure for any Typescript projects which I'm going to work on.For me, this structure maybe is the best :)

-Everything will change in furture, depend on what framework I am working on (Angular2 or ReactJS)
+Everything will change in furture, depend on what framework will I work on (Angular2 or ReactJS)